dbrower/leaderboard/README.md

 # SJCPL Leaderboard

-This code was used to maintain the leaderboard for the 2013 trivia night.
-The overall workflow was
+This code originally was used to maintain the leaderboard for the 2013 trivia night.
+The overall workflow was:

  1. Enter team data (name, table number, scores) into a csv file
  2. Tabulate and rank the teams; output the results as an html file